NimaTorbati/PumaSubmit/README.md

 # Inference
+An example of how to run inference is shown in inference_offline.py:

-inference_offline.py scripts shows an example of the proposed method inference.
-Download weights from HuggingFace link and paste them in the this path: 'Docker/DockerTrack2/inference/Mo'.
-Downlaod HoverNext weights from this file: Weights can  https://zenodo.org/records/13881999.
+1. Download the model weights from the HuggingFace link and place them in: 'Docker/DockerTrack2/inference/'.

-HoverNext weights 'best_model' in
+2. Download HoverNext weights from: https://zenodo.org/records/13881999
+   Place the best_model file inside:
+   'Docker/DockerTrack2/checkpoint/train/'.
+3. Update the image and prediction directory paths in inference_offline.py based on your operating system.
+4. Run inference_offline.py.